prakhs123/read-epub-from-azure-tts/README.md

 ## Introduction
 This script is used to convert an EPUB file into speech using Azure's Text-to-Speech (TTS) service.
 It reads an EPUB file and converts the text of the file into speech using Microsoft Azure Cognitive Services.
 The script requires SPEECH_KEY and SPEECH_REGION environment variables to be set with a valid Azure subscription key and region respectively.

+This project involves converting epub to HTML pages that is divided into multiple ssml string (XML).
+Each ssml string contains headings or paragraphs, which are referred to as tokens.

+## TODOs
+Currently, the project uses `en-US-AriaNeural` voice and `narration-professional` style, which is good for reading books.
+The prosody rate is set to +35%.
+All these constants should be converted to variables and used in argparse.

 ## Requirements
 * Python 3.6 or above
 * azure.cognitiveservices.speech